The Case For MLPs: K-1 Tax Benefits Add Value

 MLPs Have Tremendous Tax Benefits

 The main attractant is the cash flow that these real assets generate and these distributions are not qualified dividends.
-The tax treatment is very different, and how much an MLP can pay unit-holders is known as Distributable Cash Flow (DCF).
-The following 3 factors are the major tax benefits that accrue to MLPs.
+The tax treatment is very different, and how much a Master Limited Partnership can pay unit-holders is known as Distributable Cash Flow (DCF).
+The following 3 factors are the major tax benefits that accrue to holders of them.

 Depreciation is one of the largest benefits for owning a Master Limited Partnership and it is one of the least understood factors of taxable income for the energy industry by laymen.

 Depreciation is a non-cash charge against earnings, which accounts for the fact that depreciating assets have a limited life, and not all the money that is made from that asset is actually profit.
-It is usually spun as a tax subsidy, but metal wears out and needs to be replaced at some point, usually decades in the future.
-The depreciation spreads that amount across the projected life of the asset.
+Political opponents usually spin as a tax subsidy, but metal wears out, oil wells run dry and replacement becomes a real cost at some point, sometimes decades into the future.
+Depreciation spreads that amount across the projected life of the asset.

-As discussed in my traditional 401(k) article, I advocate for receiving tax breaks now while your tax rate is higher during your working years.
+This is also one of the reasons why I strongly favor the traditional 401(k) and IRA.
+It better to receive tax breaks now while your tax rate is higher during your working years.

-The ROC depends on the specifics of the MLP, but it is often about 80% of the distribution.
-If you have held an MLP for a very long time (+10 years generally), your cost basis will go to zero (the lowest it can go) and you will pay ordinary income rates on the part that doesn’t qualify for the Qualified Business Income (QBI) deduction.
+The ROC depends on the specifics of the MLP and is hard to forecast without looking at a prior year’s K1 form, but it is often about 80% of the distribution.
+If you have held one for a very long time (+10 years generally), your cost basis will go to zero and you will pay ordinary income rates on the part that doesn’t qualify for the Qualified Business Income (QBI) deduction.

 Qualified Business Income Deduction

-Which brings me to the probably the best feature of investing in MLPs.
+Which brings me to the probably the best feature of investing in Master Limited Partnerships.
 The Tax Cuts and Jobs Act of 2017 signed into law the QBI and it means that partnerships and other pass-through entities, like REITs, get a 20% deduction of their income.
 This reduces the tax rate on the income you receive and reduces the depreciation recapture when you sell!
-The higher your marginal tax rate, the more valuable a MLP structure is to you.
+The higher your marginal tax rate, the more valuable the partnership structure is to you.

 So for example, if an MLP has a 80%/20% depreciation/income mix and you are in the 32% tax rate, your effective tax rate for current year’s distribution is only 5.12% (32%*20%*80%)!